mayerrobert/jmurmel/mlib.md

 A clause with a key that is a single `t` is used as the default clause if no key matches.

+### Macro: typecase
+     (typecase keyform (type forms*)* (t forms*)?) -> result

+Since: 1.3

+`typecase` allows the conditional execution of a body of forms in a clause that is selected by matching the test-key on the basis of its type.

+The keyform is evaluated to produce the test-key.

+Each of the normal-clauses is then considered in turn.
+If the test-key is of the type given by the clauses's type, the forms in that clause are evaluated as an implicit progn, and the values it returns are returned as the value of the typecase form.

+If no normal-clause matches, and there is an otherwise-clause, then that otherwise-clause automatically matches;
+the forms in that clause are evaluated as an implicit progn, and the values it returns are returned as the value of the typecase.

+If there is no otherwise-clause, typecase returns nil.

 ### Function: caar..cdddr
     (c..r lst) -> result